rfshelley/Documentation/ref-docs/smartapp-ref.rst

 sendEvent()
 -----------

-Creates and sends an event constructed from the specified properties.
-If a device is specified, then a DEVICE event will be created, otherwise an APP event will be created.
+Creates and sends an Event constructed from the specified properties.
+If a device is specified, then a DEVICE Event will be created, otherwise an APP Event will be created.

 .. note::

-    SmartApps typically *respond to events*, not create them.
-In more rare cases, certain SmartApps or Service Manager SmartApps may have reason to send events themselves. ``sendEvent`` can be used for those cases.
+    SmartApps typically *respond to Events*, not create them.
+In more rare cases, certain SmartApps or Service Manager SmartApps may have reason to send Events themselves. ``sendEvent`` can be used for those cases.

 **Signature:**
     ``void sendEvent(Map properties)``